What is the Meaning of Vietnam?

 As explained and agreed by the public, the national name of Vietnam means the Vietnamese people living in the South to distinguish it from the territory and many groups in the North.

-Along with the meaningful name of this small and beautiful country are a diverse landscape and friendly people waiting to be explored.
+Along with the meaningful name of this small and beautiful country are a diverse landscape and friendly people waiting for you to explore.

 Notes in Vietnamese to research: